Supplemental Nutrition Assistance Program: History

 Some data suggests that it would benefit public health by making sugar-sweetened beverages ineligible to purchase with SNAP benefits.
 SNAP households use about 10% of their food budgets on sugar-sweetened beverages.
 Removing eligibility for sugar-sweetened beverages could result in a 2.4% reduction in obesity prevalence, 1.7% reduction in type II diabetes prevalence, and elimination of 52,000 deaths from stroke and heart attack over the course of ten years.
 The soda and broader food industries have received criticism for lobbying against reforms that would exclude "junk food" including soda from purchase with SNAP funds.

-SNAP food restriction waivers covers the current efforts to allow states to restrict what can be purchased with SNAP.
+A restriction on sugary beverages took effect in Texas in 2026.